Niirrty/Niirrty.Config/README.md

 </Config>
 ```

 A section must be defined by the 'name' and the 'items'.
-The 'description' ist optionally.
+The 'description' is optionally.

 A item must be defined by the 'name' and 'value' properties.
 The 'description' is optionally.
 'nullable' defaults to false, and the 'type' defaults to string